satzbeleg/evidence-restapi/README.md

 Please [open an issue](https://github.com/satzbeleg/evidence-restapi/issues/new) for support.

 ### Contributing
 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request](https://github.com/satzbeleg/evidence-restapi/compare/).
+You are asked to sign the CLA on your first pull request.